Skip to main content

 Attaching metadata

-Each document can be associated with metadata.
-This is useful for storing additional information about the document, such as title, author, date, category, or any custom metadata fields you want to attach to the document.
-Metadata values can also include arrays, for example tags or categories.
+Each document can be associated with its own metadata.
+You can attach additional information about the document, such as title, author, date, or category.

 from pathlib import Path